 Some effective job search strategies include:

-For more on preparing for the job market, see our article on examples of smart goals students autism.
+For more on preparing for the job market, see our article on examples of smart goals for students with autism.

 Workplace accommodations are adjustments or modifications provided by an employer to enable people with disabilities to enjoy equal employment opportunities [10].
 Accommodations can range from alterations to the work environment, to changes in the way a job is performed.